 On the other hand, equity holders theoretically have unlimited upside, which oftentimes can lead to shareholders urging for more aggressive, growth plans and new initiatives to scale the company.

-In the case that the company does indeed outperform expectations, the yield earned by lenders is capped, and at most, they could earn interest on-time and the principal amount back (i.e. the disconnect between lenders and equity holders).
+In the case that the company does indeed outperform expectations, the yield earned by lenders is capped, and at most, they could earn interest on time and the principal amount back (and thus causing the disconnect between lenders and equity holders).

 Restructuring Stakeholder Dynamics: Alignment of Incentives